Iranian Sign Language: Names

 In 1980, the dictionary "Culture: Farsi Sign Language For Deaf, 1st Volume" was published by the Iranian National Organization for the Welfare of the Deaf, referring to the sign language used by deaf and hard-of-hearing communities in Iran.
-However Farsi (Persian) is not exclusive to Iran, whereas Iranian Signed Language, based on Guity's work, is exclusive to Iran.
-Additionally, Persian is not the only language spoken in Iran.
 In 1984, a university group based in Tehran published the first of four editions of "Dictionary of Farsi Sign Language: Standardized Signs", although the English cover used the title "Persian Sign Language Collection for the Deaf", and used the terms Farsi Language and Persian Sign Language interchangeably.
-It was not until 1999 that the phrase Iranian Sign Language was used in a Master's thesis.
+In 1999, the phrase Iranian Sign Language was first used in a Master's thesis.
 However, the thesis was written by a hearing author without involvement from the deaf community in Iran.

-In 2014, Guity, Abbas Behmanesh, and Jodie Novak created a video describing the linguistic properties of Zaban Eshareh Irani, the transliteration of the Persian phrase meaning Iranian Sign Language.
+In 2014, deaf linguist Dr. Ardavan Guity, Abbas Behmanesh, and Jodie Novak created a video describing the linguistic properties of Zaban Eshareh Irani, the transliteration of the Persian phrase meaning Iranian Sign Language.
 Following the video's release, the term Zaban Eshareh Irani gained traction in social media use, particularly among deaf communities in ethnic groups, such as Gilaks, Kurds, and Baloch people whose primary language is not Farsi and felt alienated from terms such as Farsi Sign Language.
 However ZEI was also problematic, as Persian does not have capitalization or acronyms.

-Consequently, Guity and Dr. Sara Siyavoshi, a hearing linguist from Iran, proposed the name Esharani, derived from the Persian morpheme eshar (sign), ran (Iran), and the suffix -i, commonly used for language names in Persian.
+In 2021, Guity and Dr. Sara Siyavoshi, a hearing linguist from Iran, proposed the term Esharani as a new name for the sign language used in Iran, derived from the Persian morpheme eshar (sign), ran (Iran), and the suffix -i, commonly used for language names in Persian.
 The sign for Esharani itself is derived from the combination of the signs for "Iran" and "sign", where the non-dominant hand is in the five handshape and the dominant hand moves in a spiral motion with the thumb out over the palm of the non-dominant hand.
 However the acceptability of the name is still under discussion among the deaf communities in Iran.

+Grammar

+In Tehrani ISL, sentence order is generally subject-object-verb (SOV).
+In the dialect, clause-level negation is performed using manual gestures at the end of the clause, following the verb, excepting some cases where the verb was used to negate the sentence.
+Negation could also be performed with a predicate; this structure could then be used as an affix or clitic.

+When forming relative clauses, raised brows are used to indicate a reference point.
+Non-manual markers are also crucial for politeness when forming requests, rejections, and apologies.
+Among these three categories, squinting is used most frequently for requests, side tilt for rejections, and lip puckering for apologies.